Salt & Wind Travel

 Take Your Time

-Traditionally people go for sunrise at Haleakalā National Park as it is a sacred time in Hawaiian culture.
-However, keep in mind that the sunset is also gorgeous (and doesn’t require a reservation) so you could go then if you don’t grab a sunrise reservation.
+Traditionally, people go for sunrise at Haleakalā National Park as it is a sacred time in Hawaiian culture.
+However, remember that the sunset is also gorgeous (and doesn’t require a reservation), so you could go there if you don’t grab a sunrise reservation.

 Stop in Makawao For Breakfast